farm/corda-docs/content/en/docs/corda-os/4.7/tut-two-party-contract.md

 `verify` function is to write a function that, given a transaction:

-* Throws an `IllegalArgumentException` if the transaction is considered invalid
+* Throws an `IllegalArgumentException` if the transaction is considered invalid.
-* Does **not** throw an exception if the transaction is considered valid
+* Does **not** throw an exception if the transaction is considered valid.

 In deciding whether the transaction is valid, the `verify` function only has access to the contents of the
 transaction:

-* `tx.inputs`, which lists the inputs
+* `tx.inputs`, which lists the inputs.
-* `tx.outputs`, which lists the outputs
+* `tx.outputs`, which lists the outputs.
-* `tx.commands`, which lists the commands and their associated signers
+* `tx.commands`, which lists the commands and their associated signers.

 The `verify` function also has access to the transaction’s attachments and time-window, which you won’t be using in this tutorial.

 Based on the constraints enumerated above, you need to write a `verify` function that rejects a transaction if any of the following are true:

-* The transaction doesn’t include a `Create` command
+* The transaction doesn’t include a `Create` command.
-* The transaction has inputs
+* The transaction has inputs.
-* The transaction doesn’t have exactly one output
+* The transaction doesn’t have exactly one output.
-* The IOU itself is invalid
+* The IOU itself is invalid.
-* The transaction doesn’t require the lender’s signature
+* The transaction doesn’t require the lender’s signature.

 #### Command constraints